Obebharo/alx-low_level_programming/README.md

-Beginning of C programming language all about variables, if,else and while statement day 3: nested loops and functions
-Debugging tasks added
-more functions with nested loop
+Beginning of pointers, arrays and strings